r-ismail/wasilni-accounting/PROJECT_STATUS.md

-# 📊 Wasilni Accounting System - Project Status
+# 📊 Aqarat Accounting System - Project Status

 ## 🎯 Project Overview

-**Wasilni Accounting System** is a comprehensive multi-tenant property management and accounting platform designed for managing furnished/unfurnished apartments and hotels.
+**Aqarat Accounting System** is a comprehensive multi-tenant property management and accounting platform designed for managing furnished/unfurnished apartments and hotels.
 Built with modern technologies and best practices.

 ---